dhryou/DCGallery-autodownload/README.md

 4. If you are downloading photos of Red Velvet's Seulgi, then great—run the program!
 5. If you are downloading photos of another celebrity, look through the code for single-line comments and replace all instance of id=seulgi with the id= of your choice and run!

-## Background Dev Story
-As a Korean, I've understood that K-Pop is a global phenomenon, but it had never impacted my life until I joined the military (*other than in 2013, when everyone asked whether I knew "Gangnam Style"*).

-My interest in this particular celebrity has led me to develop a program where I could periodically update a repostiory of photos with the click of a button, without undergoing the menial task of individually downloading every photo from recommended posts.

 ## Updates
 To download from **m.gallery** pages, simply replace all instances of the URL as shown below.
 (Below URL's will not work—replace id= with celebrity of your choice.)